fedbont94/slc_calibration_scripts/README.md

         This file

     writing_SLC_Calibration_in_GCD.py:
-        is the python script used for creating the new GCD file.
+        is the python script used for creating the new GCD file with the a new frame object that can be used for the calibration of SLCs.

     writing_SLC_Calibration_in_GCD.sh:
         is the shell script that can be used for running the python script.